CKGE-FM: History

 In 2012, Doug Elliott was hired as program director.
 The format execution and personalities quickly changed into a competitive Toronto rock radio station with the addition of Craig Venn and Lucky in mornings, Lori Ann in middays, Doug Elliott in drive and longtime Toronto rock radio host from CILQ and CHUM-FM Lee "Beef" Eckley.
 In May 2018, Dean Blundell joined Craig Venn and Lucky as a contributor to "Rock Mornings".

 In October 2022, Christian Tanna, the drummer of 1990s Canadian rock band I Mother Earth, joined the station as host of Generation Next Radio, its program devoted to new and emerging rock musicians.
+In May 2023, the station added Ed the Sock as the host of an overnight program.